Mintzberg's Management Roles

 For instance, as well as leading your team, you might find yourself resolving a conflict, negotiating new contracts, representing your department at a board meeting, or approving a request for a new computer system.

-In this article we'll examine these roles, and we'll see how you can use your understanding of them to improve your management skills.
+In this article and video, we'll examine these roles and see how you can use your understanding of them to improve your management skills.

 Mintzberg published his Ten Management Roles in his book, "Mintzberg on Management: Inside our Strange World of Organizations," in 1990.